THE GETT: ONE WOMAN'S CREATION MYTH

 Workshop & Reading with Martian Productions

-At a small private boys' school on the San Andreas Fault in California, the lines between friends and spouses — as well as teachers and students — start to blur, and everyone must decide what’s real and what isn’t.
-The Oxford Comma is a quantum play about love and earthquakes.
+Teachers and students at an "all boys' school" on the San Andreas Fault in California.
+But also at an Italian hotel at the base of a dormant volcano.
+As the physical and emotional lines between friends and spouses start to blur, everyone must decide what can and can't be said.
+Romance Languages is a quantum play about love and earthquakes.

 Reading & Workship dir.
 Michael Haney